techstartucalgary/Docs/src/guides/Git_Guide/README.md

 1. Ensure you are on the main branch of your repository.
-It is usually called main or master.
-If you are not on the main branch, switch to it with **git checkout main **(or master)
+It is usually called main.
+If you are not on the main branch, switch to it with `git checkout main`
 2. Pull the most recent version of your main branch from GitHub.
-You can do this with **git pull origin main **(or master).
+You can do this with `git pull origin main`.
 This will make sure your new branch contains all the most recent changes
 3. Create a new branch for yourself.
 The name of the branch should describe what the code inside will do, and you should prefix it with your name or nickname.
-For example, **git branch joel/changeButtonColor**
+For example, `git branch joel/changeButtonColor`
 4. Check out your new branch before you make any changes.
 Refer to _Branches _if you make any mistakes.
-Example: **git checkout joel/changeButtonColor**
+Example: `git checkout joel/changeButtonColor`

 <span style="text-decoration:underline;">Part 2 - Make your commits</span>

 5. Follow the instructions in the _Staging Files and Adding Commits _section to create a commit containing your desired changes.
-Use** git status **frequently to make sure you are doing everything correctly.
+Use `git status` frequently to make sure you are doing everything correctly.

 <span style="text-decoration:underline;">Part 3 - Push your commits to origin </span>

 6. Push your branch to origin.
-Ex. **git push origin joel/changeButtonColor**
+Ex. `git push origin joel/changeButtonColor`
 7. Set up a pull request on GitHub, with the base as main (or the branch you want to merge to) and the compare branch as your branch, (ex joel/changeButtonColor)
 8. (Only if your pull request indicates you have a merge conflict): DO NOT merge the branch.
-Instead, do **git pull origin main **(or the branch you want to merge to) on your local machine.
+Instead, do `git pull origin main` (or the branch you want to merge to) on your local machine.
 This will bring up the merge conflict.
 9. Follow the instructions in "Merge Conflicts" to fix any merge conflicts that you get from pulling that branch.
-Once you have fixed all merge conflicts, remember to double check that your code runs, then **git add** and **git commit** your fixes!
+Once you have fixed all merge conflicts, remember to double check that your code runs, then `git add` and `git commit` your fixes!
 10. Push your changes to your remote repository!
-Do **git push origin yourLocalBranch**
+Do `git push origin yourLocalBranch`
 11. Now that your changes are present on your remote repository, you should create a pull request on GitHub.
 The base (target branch) should be branchYouWantToMergeTo, and the source should be yourLocalBranch.
 12. Check to make sure the pull request says "No merge conflicts".
 If it does detect merge conflicts, that means you didn't do steps 4-7 correctly, so redo them!
 13. Request a reviewer for your pull request.
 They will read your code and offer suggestions on how to improve it.